SamuelWiqvist/SamuelWiqvist.github.io/index.md

 I have a background in engineering, and I completed my Master of Engineering degree from Lund University, Sweden in 2016.
 After that, I joined the Ph.D. program in mathematical statistics at Lund University, Sweden, and I am currently pursuing said Ph.D. degree under the supervision of Dr. [Umberto Picchini](https://umbertopicchini.github.io/).

 My technical interests are: Bayesian statistics, simulation-based inference, and methods for combining machine learning and classical inference methods.
 I am also,  in addition to that, interested in replicable research and research software engineering practices.
-You can find more information on my research on the [research page](https://samuelwiqvist.github.io/research/).
+You can find more information about my research on the [research page](https://samuelwiqvist.github.io/research/).

 ## Find me online